Skip to main content

 original active candidate path.

-Take the following SR Policy as an example to explain in detail the
+As an example, consider the following SR Policy to illustrate the

-problems existing in the current candidate path selection process.
+issues present in the current candidate path selection process in

 SR Policy POL1